sdiehl/wiwinwlh/tutorial.md

 operations, while the looping syntax serves as a placeholder for the actual implementation of the primops.

-Partial functions from non-exhaustive pattern matching is probably the most common introduction of bottoms.
+Perhaps the most common introduction to bottoms is writing a partial function that does not have exhaustive pattern matching defined.
+For example, the following code has non-exhaustive pattern matching because the ``case`` expression, lacks a definition of what to do with a ``B``:

 ```haskell
 data F = A | B